Louisiana Hummingbirds Migration: 14 Documented Blissful Aviators

 When Do Louisiana Hummingbirds Arrive?

-The earliest arrivals of Louisiana hummingbirds are seen in late February, and new arrivals continue through June.
+The earliest arriving Louisiana hummingbirds are seen in late February, with peak migration occurring in March and April.

 Louisiana hummingbirds begin their spring migration north from as far away as Panama or as close as Mexico.